p4r4xor/MATLAB-labs/README.md

 # MATLAB-labs
-Pin-point analysis of questions based on digital signal processing.
+Pin-point analysis of lab questions based on digital signal processing.

 ## List of Abbreviations